ArpanDhot/Bird-spy-game-Android/README.md

 The majority of the classes in this project incorporate encapsulation.
 This concept enabled hiding an object's internal representation, or state, from the outside.
 For example, the attributes in the bird class are private; therefore, they are only accessible within the class.
 The only way to access them is by using the public getter and setter methods.
 Furthermore, it enhances security because programmers cannot manipulate attributes from every class.

 ### Features
-- The user can add an ordinary drone to the simulation
-- User can add an attack drone in the simulation
-- The user can play and pause the simulation
+- User-placeable objects
+- User-traceable objects
+- User-movable objects
+- Custom-level creation
-- User can save and load the simulation using JSON database
+- Level save and load using JSON
-- The user can turn the music on and off
-- The user can resize the game resolution
+- Button to play sound
+- Sound control settings
+- Automatically save sound settings

 ## Application Demo